Closing Time: Should we order the Shark Sandwich?

 Is Samardzija throwing too many strikes?
 His career walk rate is around seven percent; this year it’s down to 3.0.
 Meanwhile, he’s posted the best strikeout rate of his career (27.2 percent).
 He’s had a jump in his swinging-strike rate, but it’s nothing crazy (10.9 percent, an eyelash over the league average of 10.4).
 Since the beginning of May, he has a ridiculous 82 strikeouts against just three walks.

 We should also mention that Samardzija’s 1.14 WHIP doesn’t jibe with the 4.63 ERA.
-And when WHIPs and ERAs collide, I tend to trust the WHIP.
+When WHIPs and ERAs collide, I tend to trust the WHIP.
+And there’s another reasonable spin for his ERA:

 Where does the story go from here?
 Will Samardzija even last the summer in San Francisco?
 The team is buried in the NL West standings; The Shark could be an interesting trade chip.